caicloud/nirvana/CONTRIBUTING.md

 ### Code review

-Nirvana use a automatic tool to manage the project.
+Nirvana use an automatic tool to manage the project.
 Its basic functionalities is assigning pull requests to reviewers and merging pull requests if it received `/lgtm` and `/approve`.
-Many of directories of Nirvana have `OWNERS`, these files contains github account names of reviewers and approvers.
+Many directories of Nirvana have `OWNERS`, these files contains github account names of reviewers and approvers.

 - Reviewers can review pull requests and reply `/lgtm` if they are satisfied with those pull requests.
 - Approvers can provide a final approval by `/approve` to indicate whether a change to a directory or subdirectory should be accepted.